-Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging of vector graphics (2D), raster graphics, and text.
-CGM uses object-oriented approach and many function provisions for image production.
+Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
+CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
-In CGM, a text based source file contains all graphical elements that can be later compiled into a binary file.
-Basically CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.
+In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.
+Basically, CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.

 CGM File Format

-Computer graphics metafiles are basically database for graphical information and provide the means for the capture, storage and transmission of graphical data.
+Computer graphics metafiles are basically database for graphical information and provide the means for the capture, storage, and transmission of graphical data.
 Consequently, there must be a graphical system component for creating the database simultaneously along with the execution of an application in a metafile format.
-In most cases this component is the Metafile generator.
+In most cases, this component is the Metafile generator.
 Alongside, there is a need for another component that can fetch, interpret and render graphical data in a metafile.
-This need is fulfilled by the presence of metafile interpreter.
-Following figure represents the graphical metafile working environment.
+This need is fulfilled by the presence of a metafile interpreter.
+The following figure represents the graphical metafile working environment.

 Generally, there are two categories of metafile: section capture and picture capture.
-Primary functionality of picture capture metafile is the capturing of device independent, multiple picture definitions.
+The primary functionality of picture capture metafile is the capturing of device-independent, multiple picture definitions.
 While session capture metafiles use the system interface to capture the output dialogue in a graphical system.
 CGM belongs to the category of static picture capture metafiles.
-CGM provides a well-organized arrangement of components with a two level structure.
+CGM provides a well-organized arrangement of components with a two-level structure.

 A pool of logically independent images

-Each picture is a collection of picture descriptor and a picture body including a picture definition. metafile descriptor defines descriptive information that equally applies to all pictures of that metafile.
-This information helps the interpreter to correctly parse a metafile and recognize the resources that are required for correct rendering of a picture.
-Though the picture descriptor also encloses the descriptive information yet it can only recognize the picture in which descriptor resides.
-In this file format each picture definition is self-contained and logically sovereign.
-They are independent of all other picture definition in a file.
-Right after the interpretation of meta descriptor, pictures can be accessed and interpreted randomly.
-Change in the state of previous pictures have no effect on their successors.
-This picture independence is another prominent feature of CGM.CGM consists of coordinates space which are 2D Cartesian coordinates called virtual device coordinates and can be represent through number or precision representing the range and granularity.
-CGM specifies both direct selection of colors and index based selection.
-In former, color specifier consists of an RGB triple while in later, color specifier indicates an index in to a color table.
+Each picture is a collection of picture descriptors and a picture body including a picture definition. metafile descriptor defines descriptive information that equally applies to all pictures of that metafile.
+This information helps the interpreter to correctly parse a metafile and recognize the resources that are required for the correct rendering of a picture.
+Though the picture descriptor also encloses the descriptive information yet it can only recognize the picture in which the descriptor resides.
+In this file format, each picture definition is self-contained and logically sovereign.
+They are independent of all other picture definitions in a file.
+Right after the interpretation of the meta-descriptor, pictures can be accessed and interpreted randomly.
+Change in the state of previous pictures has no effect on their successors.
+This picture independence is another prominent feature of CGM.CGM consists of coordinates space which are 2D Cartesian coordinates called virtual device coordinates and can be represented through number or precision representing the range and granularity.
+CGM specifies both the direct selection of colors and index-based selection.
+In the former, the color specifier consists of an RGB triple while later, the color specifier indicates an index into a color table.

-CGM matches the needs of both communication dependent as well as performance dependent applications.
-Centralized and distributed graphics system can use CGM in unlimited number of ways.
+CGM matches the needs of both communication-dependent as well as performance-dependent applications.
+Centralized and distributed graphics systems can use CGM in an unlimited number of ways.
 It can be tailored to access graphics devices using a spooling system.